KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

   * Leah Delnesa
   * May Jiang
   * Kieran Stewart
+  * Douglas Tavolette

 ## Executive Summary

 This is a summary of the project.

 ### Purpose
->  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most
+>  _**[Sprint 4]** Provide a very brief statement about the project and the most
 > important user group and user goals._

-> This is a website for the Hope Center that aims to help the church keep track of donation and volunteering hours.
+This is a website for the Hope Center that aims to help the church keep track of donation and volunteering hours.
 Admins on the site will be able to manage all the needs that church currently have avaliable that users can contribute to.
 Some needs will ask for monetary donation while other will ask for volunteer hours.
 ### Glossary and Acronyms
-> _**[Sprint 2 & 4]** Provide a table of terms and acronyms._
+> _**[Sprint 4]** Provide a table of terms and acronyms._

 | Term | Definition |
 |------|------------|